-Hereford & Worcester Fire and Rescue Service (HWFRS) reaches out to deaf and hard of hearing communities during Deaf Awareness Week (4 - 10 May) to ensure they have effective smoke alarms in place.
+Hereford & Worcester Fire and Rescue Service (HWFRS) is reaching out to those who are deaf or who have a hearing impairment during Deaf Awareness Week (3-9 May) to ensure they have effective smoke alarms.

-An estimated one million adults in the UK are unable to hear an ordinary smoke alarm because of hearing difficulties or removal of their hearing aid at night(1).
-So as part of Deaf Awareness Week, HWFRS is reminding residents across the two counties to make sure they fit and test the right smoke alarms for those who suffer from hearing loss in their homes.
+As part of Deaf Awareness Week, HWFRS is reminding Herefordshire and Worcestershire’s residents to make sure they fit and test the right smoke alarms for those with hearing loss in their homes.

-A whole range of alarms have been designed specifically for the hard of hearing, with features ranging from strobe lighting and vibrating alarms to small wearable radio linked pagers.
+A whole range of alarms has been designed specifically for those with a hearing impairment, with features ranging from strobe lighting and vibrating alarms to small wearable radio linked pagers.
 These specialist alarms can save lives, alerting people to a fire in their home even if they remove their hearing aid at night.

-Station Commander Alan Haley, from the Community Risk department said, "It is vital that people who are deaf or hard of hearing ensure they have the right smoke alarm technology in their home to protect them – and that they test them regularly, to make sure they work"
+Emma Roberts, HWFRS Prevention manager, says: “It is vital that people who are deaf or have a hearing impairment ensure they have the right smoke alarm technology in their home to protect them – and that they test them weekly, to make sure they work!

-"Many people with hearing loss could be at serious risk if they don't have the right alarm in place.
-A specialist alarm system provides valuable time to escape from a house blaze.
+“Many people with hearing loss could be at serious risk if they don’t have the right alarms in place.
+Specialist alarm systems provide valuable time to escape from a house blaze.
 Without it, lives could be lost.